YashKandalkar/eco-mart/README.md

-# The Most Important eCommerce Features Your Website Needs Include:
+# The Most Important Features we applied in this Website:
 - Content management capabilities
 - Promotion and discount code tools
 - An easy-to-use checkout